whosonfirst-data/whosonfirst-external-foursquare-venue-us/README.md

 $> bunzip us-85688637-85922583.csv.bz2
 ```

 Second, start DuckDB and create a new search table joining the data in the mapping file with the Foursquare places parquet files.
-Create a full-text search (fts) index on the table, query it to prove it works and then export the entire database to a directory called `/usr/local/data/sf-search`.
+Create a full-text search (FTS) index on the table, query it to prove it works and then export the entire database to a directory called `/usr/local/data/sf-search`.

 ```
 $> duckdb